-After the murder of George Floyd in May 2020, Roy aligned urban planning to criminal justice reform, sharing the following in a post on his blog:
+After the murder of George Floyd in May 2020, Roy aligned urban planning to criminal justice reform, sharing the following in a post on:

 “The revolution of the criminal justice industry will need to produce policing that embodies the love of humanity, where no police officer would unjustly murder a man with intentionally rough tactics, no fellow police officers would aid and abet the murder, and no police officer would allow their complacency or fear to overcome their discomfort with injustice occurring in front of them.
 They must take responsibility for the sins of the industry with conviction and love of humanity through their job as first responders, accepting that it is the only way out of the systemic pit that we have dug our country into.
 This will require a deeper understanding of the communities that they have sworn themselves to and a shift out of thinking of Black, Indigenous, and People of Color (BIPOC) communities as ‘the other,’ which has promoted patrolling over serving and protecting.”